0xTCG/biser/README.md

 biser -o <output> -t <threads> <genome.fa>
 ```

-BISER will also produce `output.elem.txt` file that contains the elementary SD
+BISER will also produce a file called `output.elem` that will contain the elementary SD
-decomposition of the final SD set.
+decomposition of the found SDs.

 All genomes should be indexed beforehand with `samtools faidx genome.fa`.

-> ⚠️ BISER requires soft-masked or hard-masked genome assemblies for
+> ⚠️ BISER requires a soft-masked or a hard-masked genome assemblies for
 > the optimal performance.
 > Check for the presence of lowercase bases in your genome; if you have them,
 > you are good to go.